History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Sources of Contamination:

-• Industrial Waste: Heavy metals such as lead, mercury, and arsenic; solvents like benzene and toluene; and chemical byproducts from manufacturing processes.
+• Industrial Waste includes heavy metals such as lead, mercury, and arsenic, solvents like benzene and toluene, and chemical byproducts from manufacturing processes.

-• Agriculture: Pesticides such as atrazine and glyphosate, along with herbicides and nitrates from fertilizers, contribute to algal blooms and water toxicity.
+• Agriculture: Pesticides such as atrazine, glyphosate, herbicides, and nitrates from fertilizers contribute to algal blooms and water toxicity.

 • Pharmaceuticals: Antibiotics, hormones, and synthetic compounds from human and animal waste that change water chemistry and affect aquatic life ecosystems.

-• Municipal Wastewater: Sewage that is not handled properly can harbor bacteria such as E. coli, as well as viruses and protozoa like Giardia and Cryptosporidium.
+• Municipal Wastewater: Unhandled sewage can harbor bacteria such as E. coli, viruses, and protozoa like Giardia and Cryptosporidium.

 What is Water Contamination?

-Harmful substances that damage water quality will lead to contamination that renders water unfit for human use or environmental needs.
+Harmful substances that damage water quality can contaminate water, making it unfit for human use or environmental needs.

-Water supplies become contaminated when industrial waste flows into the water, agricultural practices release pollutants, wastewater treatment fails to keep pollutants out, and natural elements from heavy metals in the ground and soil leach into the water.
+Water supplies become contaminated when industrial waste flows into them, agricultural practices release pollutants, wastewater treatment fails to keep pollutants out, and natural elements, such as heavy metals in the ground and soil, leach into the water.

 Major Types of Water Contamination: